Javascript Blocker Detected

 Overview

 Pirate Diffusion by Graydient AI is the most powerful bot on Telegram.
-It is a multi-modal bot, meaning that it handles large language models and thousands of image models like FLUX, Pony, and SDXL and also video like LTX LightTricks.
+It is a multi-modal bot, meaning that it handles large language models like DeepSeek and Llama 3.3, tens of thousands of image models like FLUX, Stable Diffusion 3.5, AuraFlow, Pony, and SDXL and also video models like Hunyuan and LightTricks (LTX).

 Incredible Value